Cheap Flights from Amsterdam to Athens, Starting at 29 EUR

 Aegean Airlines

 Aegean flies Schiphol to Athens from around 55 to 90 EUR with a checked bag, seat selection and a snack included.
-It is the smart pick if you plan to island-hop, because Aegean and its Olympic Air subsidiary run the densest domestic network from Athens to Santorini, Mykonos, Crete and beyond.
+It’s the smart pick if you plan to island-hop, because Aegean and its Olympic Air subsidiary run the densest domestic network from Athens to Santorini, Mykonos, Crete and beyond.
+We took it home so we didn’t have to repack everything we’d bought.

 KLM

 KLM runs multiple daily flights from its Schiphol home base from roughly 70 EUR with a full-service cabin and SkyTeam miles.
-It rarely wins on headline price, but the frequency, generous baggage and slick Schiphol connections make it worth a look if you are tied to specific times.
+It rarely wins on headline price, but the frequency, generous baggage and slick Schiphol connections make it worth a look if you’re tied to specific times.

 Sky Express and Ryanair via alternates

 Sky Express adds direct summer capacity from around 49 EUR and is worth checking when the big three are sold out.
-Ryanair does not fly Amsterdam to Athens nonstop, but a one-stop routing via Milan, Vienna or Bologna can undercut everyone at 25 EUR if you are happy to swap a couple of hours for the saving.
+Ryanair doesn’t fly Amsterdam to Athens nonstop, but a one-stop routing via Milan, Vienna or Bologna can undercut everyone at 25 EUR if you’re happy to swap a couple of hours for the saving.

 Ready to compare these airlines for your exact dates?
 Pull up the live price calendar and let the cheapest days jump out at you.